 Use the Weighted Average Cost of Capital (WACC) to determine the appropriate discount rate range.
 Principally, nominal free cash flows should be discounted by a nominal rate and the real flows by the real rate.

 One of the best and most commonly used measures of the riskiness of projected cash flows (and the best way to determine the correct range of discount rates) is the Weighted Average Cost of Capital (WACC).
 This WACC is the weighted average of the after-tax cost of a company’s debt and the cost of its equity.
-WACC analysis assumes that capital market investors (both debt and equity) in any given industry require returns commensurate with the perceived riskiness of their investment.
+WACC analysis assumes that capital market investors (debt and equity) in any given industry require returns commensurate with the perceived riskiness of their investment.

 WACC Definition of Formula